Introduction

 uv pip install .

-CCOW_CLIENT_ID & CCOW_CLIENT_SECRET: As explained in the “Authentication” section above.
+• CCOW_CLIENT_SECRET: Please refer to the “Authentication” section above.

 {